Tiny Solutions to Brobdingnagian Problems - Forester Network

 Let’s talk about nanomaterials.
 They are materials that are composed of units that are thousands of times smaller than the thickness of a human hair.
 You may have heard of them being developed for computers or medical applications.
 Now scientists are trying to use them to target some planet-sized issues.
 The big three on the list are global warming, water pollution, and waste management.

 According to a report on the environmental website Ensia, researchers are working on reducing atmospheric CO2 levels with what they call nanoCO2 harvesters.
-These harvesters can suck in the atmospheric carbon dioxide and then deploy it for industrial purposes.FREE Infographic on Landfill Management: 6 Tips for Excellence in Landfill Operations.
-Covering publicity, education, engineering, long-term planning, and landfill gas waste-to-energy.
-Download it now!
+These harvesters can suck in the atmospheric carbon dioxide and then deploy it for industrial purposes.CHINA says “We will not accept any more solid waste!”
+One third of all scrap recycled in the U.S. is exported to China What will America do now?
+Join us for a free webinar panel discussion with experts from ISRI, SWANA, CalRecycle and Waste Management at 10:00a.m.
+PST, 1:00p.m.
+EST, September 19 as they talk about the impact.

 Arun Chattopadhyay is a member of the chemistry faculty at the Center for Nanotechnology, Indian Institute of Technology, Guwahati and has been working with nanomaterials to tackle environmental pollutants for more than a decade.
 He says, “Nanomaterials can convert carbon dioxide into useful products like alcohol.
 The materials could be simple chemical catalysts or photochemical in nature that work in the presence of sunlight.”